Economy of Slovenia: Economic performance

-The traditional primary industries of agriculture, forestry, and fishing comprise a comparatively low 2.5 percent of GDP and engage only 6 percent of the population.
+The historical primary industries of agriculture, forestry, and fishing contribute a comparatively low 2.5 percent of GDP, and engage only 6 percent of the population.
 The average farm is only 5.5 hectares.
 Part of Slovenia lies in the Alpe-Adria bioregion, which is currently involved in a major initiative in organic farming.
 Between 1998 and 2003, the organic sector grew from less than 0.1% of Slovenian agriculture to roughly the European Union average of 3.3%.

 Public finances have shown a deficit in recent years.
-This averaged around $650 million per annum between 1999 and 2007, however, this amounted to less than 23 percent of GDP.
+This averaged around $650 million per annum between 1999 and 2007; however, this amounted to less than 23 percent of GDP.
 There was a slight surplus in 2008 with revenues totalling $23.16 billion and expenditures $22.93 billion.
 Government expenditure equalled 38 percent of GDP.
 As of January 2011, the total national debt of Slovenia was unknown.
 The Statistical Office of the Republic of Slovenia (SURS) reported it to be (not counting state-guaranteed loans) 19.5 billion euros or 54.2% of GDP at the end of September 2010.
 According to the data provided by the Slovenian Ministry of Finance in January 2011, it was just below 15 billion euros or 41.6% of the 2009 GDP.
-However, the Slovenian financial newspaper Finance calculated in January 2011 that it is actually 22.4 billion euros or almost 63% of GDP, surpassing the limit of 60% allowed by the European Union.
+However, the Slovenian financial newspaper Finance calculated in January 2011 that it was actually 22.4 billion euros or almost 63% of GDP, surpassing the limit of 60% allowed by the European Union.
 On 12 January 2011, the Slovenian Court of Audit rejected the data reported by the ministry as incorrect and demanded the dismissal of the finance minister Franc Križanič.

 Slovenia's traditional anti-inflation policy relied heavily on capital inflow restrictions.
 Its privatization process favoured insider purchasers and prescribed a long lag time on share trading, complicated by a cultural wariness of being "bought up" by foreigners.
 As such, Slovenia has had a number of impediments to foreign participation in its economy.
 Slovenia has garnered some notable foreign investments, including the investment of $125 million by Goodyear in 1997.
 At the end of 2008, there was around $11.5 billion of foreign capital in Slovenia.
 Slovenians had invested $7.5 billion abroad.
 As of 31 December 2007, the value of shares listed on the Ljubljana Stock Exchange was $29 billion.

 Investments from neighboring Croatia have begun in Slovenia.
 On 1 July 2010, Droga Kolinska was purchased by the Atlantic Group of Croatia for 382 million euros.
 Mercator was sold to Croatia's Agrocor in June 2014.

-At the end of the year 2014, there were 10 billion foreign direct investment in Slovenia, 13,9% more than at the end of the year 2013.
+At the end of the year 2014, there were 10 billion foreign direct investment in Slovenia, 13.9% more than at the end of the year 2013.
 In 2013 (latest published data) direct foreign investments accounted for 24.7% of the GDP of Slovenia.
 The most important investor countries are Austria (33.6%), Switzerland (11.3%), Germany (10.4%), Italy (7.9%), and Croatia (7.7%).

+Data

-The following table shows the main economic indicators from 1993–2017.
+The following table shows the main economic indicators from 1993–2019.